 - Recognize signs of being thirsty before you get thirsty, including a dry/sticky mouth, dry eyes and blurry vision, headaches, lack of sweat, muscle cramps, dark urine, lack of sweat, etc.…And drink up as soon as you think you have one of these signs – your body will thank you in the long run!

 Drinking water always seems like an easy concept, but most of the time we are unaware that we aren’t simply drinking enough.
 Remember our body utilizes water for so many processes and we are actually 70% water from our tissues to skin.
-Make the effort to keep healthy in this aspect!
+Make the effort to keep healthy in this aspect.
+Aside from drinking water, you can also resort to medicines from the Canadian Pharmacy to enhance your recovery efforts.

 Sophie Jaffe, Health & Wellness Expert and Founder of Philosophie